JavaPosseRoundup/d3github/README.md

 ## Installation and Use

-To use this project, simple clone this github repository and open the ```commits.html``` file in your web browser.
-(The file references CDN-hosted versions of the D3 and jQuery libraries, so you'l need an Internet connection.)
+To use this project, simply clone this github repository and open the ```commits.html``` file in your web browser.
+(The file references CDN-hosted versions of the D3 and jQuery libraries, so you'll need an Internet connection.)

 ## Examples